-The aim is to have as few signs on GRCA properties as possible, while still providing clear and consistent imagery, typography, and messaging to visitors.
+The aim is to provide clear and consistent signage on GRCA properties.
 Sizes, formats, and materials may vary by property/application.
 Signage guidelines will be created that will consider at minimum, design, fabrication, placement, installation methods, inspection, and maintenance.

 Strategic Action 2.1.5: Creation of Temporary Area and Trail Closure Guidelines